specklesystems/speckle-docs-OLD/dev/apps.md

 })
 ```

 and that's it!
-Your app should now persist the app state accros page refresh. 🚀
+Your app should now persist the app state across page refresh. 🚀

 ## Publish to Netlify

 Now that we have our app up and running locally, there's just one last thing to do: deploy it!

-We'll be using Netlify for this guide, but you could also as easily use Heroku, or any other platforms that supports webapps like Vue.js out of the box.
+We'll be using Netlify for this guide, but you could also as easily use Heroku, or any other platforms that supports web-app s like Vue.js out of the box.

 First, you'll need a GitHub account to push your app's repo to, and a Netlify account.
 If you haven't got a netlify account yet, you can log in with your GitHub account, which will make your life easier.